makeabilitylab/physcomp/cpx/cpx-keyboard.md

   <iframe width="100%" src="https://www.youtube.com/embed/0Uwvc497r2w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

+### Lesson 6.2 Code

+Here's the [MakeCode](https://makecode.com/_Ks7Ftj2jqHHW) we created during this lesson, which shows how to use media key presses to control Spotify and YouTube.

 ## Lesson 6.3: Accelerometer Keyboard

 In this lesson, we show how to translate the accelerometer signal to key presses.